 Encouraging Water Intake in a Sick Dog

 You cannot let your dog go without water.
 If your dog is not interested in drinking water, you can try a few different things to increase his water intake.
 First, offer him an ice cube to lick or put some ice in his water bowl.
 You can try to see if he will lick water drops off of your finger.
 Lastly, call your vet.
-If they approve, you can offer Pedialyte to keep your pup hydrated.
+If they approve, you can give your dog Pedialyte to keep them hydrated.

 Keep in mind; it is vital to seek medical attention if your dog has not eaten or drank in 48 hours.
 The longer you wait, the lower the chances of his survival.